 - They can get along with, trust and develop a relationship with over time.

 As one of many financial advisors marketing your services online, how can you connect with prospective clients in an authentic way?

 First, let’s take a step back and discuss why your online presence is so important.
 The projected growth of financial advisors in the US is 30% from 2014 – 2024.
 That means in the very near future clients will have even more options about with whom they entrust their financial future.
 How do you stand out online?
-I have a wild suggestion.
-Be yourself!
+We have a wild suggestion: be yourself!

 As a financial advisor, it is most likely your goal to build life-long relationships with your clients.
 That takes two important things: Trust and value (in that order).
 How can you effectively communicate and establish this to clients online?